Dabur: Controversies

 Former executive director Pradip Burman was on the list of black money account holders on 27 October 2014 when the government published the list.
 Dabur rejected the black money charge.

 In December 2020, a report by the Centre for Science and Environment showed that Dabur Honey, along with other major brands' products, was adulterated with sugar syrup.

-Hajmola or Hazmola is an ayurvedic digestive tablet sold as a treatment for dyspepsia by Dabur under that name since the 1950s.
+Hajmola or Hazmola is an ayurvedic digestive tablet sold as a treatment for indigestion by Dabur under that name since the 1950s.
 A counterfeit of the product was trademarked by "Hilal Foods (Pvt.)
 Limited" (estb.
 1986), a Karachi based company in Pakistan, which had been selling it since at least the 1980s.
 When Dabur began operating in Pakistan, Hilal filed an intellectual property infringement suit against Dabur which was ultimately settled by the Sindh High Court allowing both Hilal and Dabur to use the Hajmola trademark.

 In May 2025, the FSSAI informed the Delhi High Court that Dabur's '100% fruit juice' claim on its product is misleading, as the juices contain water and fruit concentrates.